WholesomeGodList/h-bot/README.md

 I recommend checking out [the wiki](https://github.com/WholesomeGodList/h-bot/wiki/Home) for more details on how to use this bot, and what has changed in the rewrite.

-Discord bot built using the wonderful [JDA library](https://github.com/DV8FromTheWorld/JDA) that provides info about nhentai (AND NOW E-HENTAI!) doujins.
+Discord bot built using the wonderful [JDA library](https://github.com/DV8FromTheWorld/JDA) that provides info about doujins from these three sources:

+- nhentai
+- e-hentai/exhentai
+- Wholesome Hentai God List (https://wholesomelist.com)

 Focused on features that find wholesome, vanilla doujins (we are a vanilla server after all), and warns about any potentially objectionable tags.

 Join our Discord for support and vanilla doujins!